alantech/alan/rfcs/015 - Reworked Compiler Front End.md

 ## Proposal

 This RFC proposes a new compiler front-end, with the most significant difference being the use of a Hindley-Milner-based type resolution system.
-By modifying the Hindley-Milner inference systems to use Alan's interface and generic types, the compiler will be able to determine the types of functions without type annotations, while also allowing the compiler to select one of many functions depending on the input types being passed in.
+By modifying the Hindley-Milner inference systems to use Alan's interface and generic types, the compiler will be able to determine the types of functions without (theoretically, any) type annotations, while also allowing the compiler to select one of many functions depending on the input types being passed in.
+Relatively little from the current front-end will be changed - for example, parsing and module resolution will be untouched in the new front-end (effectively resulting in the new `lnntoamm` directory being a partial fork of the current `lntoamm` directory).
 To explain how the new front-end will differ from the current one, we'll use examples that grow in complexity.

-It's worth noting that, since this PR is talking about the inner architecture of the compiler front-end, there is terminology that is used that is specific to the compiler's current architectural design.
+It's worth noting that, since this PR is talking about the inner architecture of the compiler front-end, the term "Microstatement" is used often.
-Some quick definitions:
-- Microstatement: The atom of the current `lntoamm` phase's internal language.
+Microstatements are the atom of the current `lntoamm` phase's internal language.
 The set of Microstatements is a superset of the `amm` language - a valid `amm` program is a valid program of Microstatements, but not all Microstatements are valid in `amm`.

 Also, "constraint" is used in literature related to Hindley-Milner type checking to signify that a narrowing-down on the type of a value, expression, or function.
 A type can only be selected if it matches constraints, and if there are constraints that conflict with each other, that results in an invalid program.